 Storytelling.
 Like all skills, there is an art to storytelling.
-For example, all students should study things like Joseph Campbell’s “Hero’s Journey” as a means to see how to craft a story.
+For example, all students should study things like Joseph Campbell’s “Hero’s Journey” (link no longer available) as a means to see how to craft a story.
 Students need to learn that presentations are well-prepared and customized stories hand crafted by the presenter for maximum impact.
 We don’t just slap slides together with words and content.
 We start with the big ideas and learn how to communicate those with specifics meant to elicit, educate and illuminate.
 Students could learn from watching some the most popular Ted Talks.

 Audience Analysis.
 All of us can benefit of understanding who is in the room (face-to-face or digital).
 We can learn how to cater and customize our message, as well as our our language, our visuals, and our style.
 This will be important in all public venues and also enhance how presentations skills translate into interviewing/employability skills.
 The standards address the need for students to alter or customize their message for their specific audience.

 From Leaders of Their Own Learning (Wiley 2014) by Ron Berger